Bira/octopus-carnival/_posts/2017-05-10-hells-rebels-adventure-1.md

 should still be manageable.
 There's an extra XP reward for succeeding in helping Rexus, too.

-Their victum is Rexus Victocora, the young scion of the nicest noble family in Kintargo, who of course was disappeared and had their house burned down in the Night of Ashes.
+Their victim is Rexus Victocora, the young scion of the nicest noble family in Kintargo, who of course was disappeared and had their house burned down in the Night of Ashes.
 He survived because he was out of the house at the time.
 Rexus has either taken an interest in the PCs during the protest or was the one who